Phase 3 Reconnect Studies

-The FSFI-D showed a statistically significant increase for bremelanotide compared to placebo in both trials:
+The FSFI-D showed a statistically significant increase for Vyleesi compared to placebo in both trials:

 - Study 301: Mean change of 0.54 vs. 0.24, median change of 0.60 vs. 0.00, p=0.0002; and,

 - Study 302: Mean change of 0.63 vs. 0.21, median change of 0.60 vs. 0.00, p<0.0001.

-The FSDS-DAO Item 13 showed a statistically significant reduction in distress related to low sexual desire for bremelanotide compared to placebo in both trials:
+The FSDS-DAO Item 13 showed a statistically significant reduction in distress related to low sexual desire for Vyleesi compared to placebo in both trials:

 - Study 301: Mean change of -0.73 vs. -0.36, median change of -1.0 vs. 0.0, p<0.0001; and,

 - Study 302: Mean change of -0.71 vs. -0.42, median change of -1.0 vs. 0.0, p=0.0053.

 Women in the trials had the option, after completion of the trial, to continue in an open-label safety extension study for a period of 12 months.
-All patients in the open-label safety extension study received bremelanotide, and the safety extension study was completed in the second quarter of calendar year 2017.
-This data will be used to support the long term safety of bremelanotide used as an “as needed” treatment for HSDD.
+All patients in the open-label safety extension study received Vyleesi, and the safety extension study was completed in the second quarter of calendar year 2017.
+This data will be used to support the long term safety of Vyleesi used as an “on-demand” treatment for HSDD.

 We are continuing to analyze data from the Reconnect Studies, and expect to present additional results at future sexual medicine and women’s health conferences and in peer reviewed journal publications.

-With our licensee, AMAG Pharmaceuticals, Inc., a New Drug Application was filed in the first quarter of 2018 with the Food and Drug Administration (FDA) to support approval of bremelanotide as an “as needed” treatment for premenopausal women with HSDD.
+With our licensee, AMAG Pharmaceuticals, Inc., a New Drug Application was filed in the first quarter of 2018 with the Food and Drug Administration (FDA) to support approval of Vyleesi as an “on-demand” treatment for premenopausal women with HSDD.
 The FDA has set a goal date for completion of review of the New Drug Application of March 23, 2019.